benjaminheath238/Neutron/docs/config.md

 ## Iteration

-The ConfigSection class supports iteration through its child nodes via either calling the methods `void foreach(ConfigConsumer)` or by iterating through the result of calling `Collection<ConfigNode> getChildren()`.
+The ConfigSection class supports iteration through its child nodes via either calling the method `void foreach(ConfigConsumer)` or by iterating through the result of calling the `Collection<ConfigNode> getChildren()` method but this method will only iterate through a ConfigSections direct children.

 The functional interface `ConfigConsumer` is used for iteration via the `void foreach(ConfigConsumer)` method, like its super interface the functional method is `void accept(ConfigNode)`.

 ### Order Of Iteration

-The order of iteration is non reliable using the `void foreach(ConfigConsumer)` method therefore if the order is important the previously mentioned method should be overwritten.
+The order of iteration is non reliable using the `void foreach(ConfigConsumer)` method therefore if the order is important then this method should be overwritten.

 ---